Scroll down for links to New Thought Authors Bios and Collections:

 - Fenwicke Holmes

-Emma Curtis Hopkins - Considered to be an essential Teacher of Teachers, Emma Curtis Hopkins' writing is replete with references to the classics which amaze and delight readers to this day.
+- Considered to be an essential Teacher of Teachers, Emma Curtis Hopkins' writing is replete with references to the classics which amaze and delight readers to this day.
 Scientific Christian Mental Practice and High Mysticism works are considered essential reading by Religious Scientists.

-- Thomson Hudson - wrote Law of Psychic Phenomena which was a major influence on Thomas Troward and Ernest Holmes.
+- wrote The Law of Psychic Phenomena which was a major influence on Thomas Troward and Ernest Holmes.

 - Gardner Hunting